Automotive Chassis Technician Specialist (ASG1) Technical Certificate of Credit

 This program is a HOPE Career Grant eligible program for students who are HOPE Grant eligible.
 The Career Grant award is a fixed amount per semester based on the number of credit hours taken.
 Maximum award per term is $500.

 |AUTT 1010Introduction to Automotive Technology

-Weekly Contact Hours: Lecture - 1 Lab 2 - 2 Lab 3 - 0 Pre-Requisites: None Co-Requisite: None Introduces basic concepts and practices necessary for safe and effective automotive shop operations.
+Weekly Contact Hours: Lecture - 1 Lab 2 - 2 Lab 3 - 0 Pre-Requisites: None Co-Requisite: COLL 1010 Introduces basic concepts and practices necessary for safe and effective automotive shop operations.
 Topics include: safety procedures; legal/ethical responsibilities; general service; hand tools; shop organization, management, and work flow systems.